-(Also known as a Section 366.26 Hearing or a ".26 Hearing"): At the disposition hearing or any subsequent review hearings, the Juvenile Court may deny or terminate reunification services and set a .26 Hearing to select and implement a permanent plan for the child.
-The permanent plans available are, in order of preference: [1] return home; [2] adoption, which requires termination of parental rights; [3] legal guardianship, [4] placement with a relative; [5] other long-term foster care (nonrelative extended family member, foster home, group home), also known as "Another Planned Permanent Living Arrangement" or "APPLA."
+(Also known as a WIC section 366.26 hearing or a ".26 hearing"): At the disposition hearing or any subsequent review hearings, the juvenile court may deny or terminate reunification services and set a .26 hearing to select and implement a permanent plan for the child.
+The permanent plans available are, in order of preference: [1] return home; [2] adoption, which requires termination of parental rights; [3] legal guardianship, [4] placement with a relative; [5] other long-term foster care (nonrelative extended family member, resource home, Short Term Residential Treatment Facility), also known as "Another Planned Permanent Living Arrangement" or "APPLA."
+(APPLA is only available for ages 16+) In cases where the Indian Child Welfare Act applies, a Tribal Customary Adoption, where parental rights remain intact, is also an option.

-The Court may set a .26 Hearing at Disposition if the Court denies services (unless the other parent is still receiving services).
-Alternatively, a .26 Hearing may be set at a review hearing if the Court finds [1] there is no substantial probability of return to the parent within 18 months of the date the child was initially removed and [2] reasonable services have been offered or provided to the parent.
-The PSW must recommend that the Court set a .26 Hearing if the child has been in foster care for 15 of the most recent 22 months, unless certain circumstances apply.
+The juvenile court may set a .26 hearing at disposition if the juvenile court denies services (unless the other parent is still receiving services).
+Alternatively, a .26 hearing may be set at a review hearing if the juvenile court finds [1] there is no substantial probability of return to the parent within 18 months of the date the child was initially removed and [2] reasonable services have been offered or provided to the parent.